gridpp/user-guides/README.md

 Welcome to the GridPP User Guides repository!

-More information is available in the wiki on the right.
+The guides are available as Markdown (.md) files in the root directory.

+If you have any problems, suggestions or comments, please raise an issue.
+Forking and pull requesting additions is very much encouraged!

+Don't forget to _Watch_ the repository too.